Boxulator/mythsdgay/README.md

 # ɱყɬɧ ℘ıɛƈɛ

-**RELEASE + PASSWORD (SCRIPT AUTOMATICALLY UPDATES VIA WEBHOST)**
+**NEW PASSWORD + SWORDS CAN NOW BE USED IN FARMING AND KILLING CMDS (SCRIPT AUTOMATICALLY UPDATES VIA WEBHOST)**

 INFO/UPDATES:

--Every kill command is melee stat based.
+-Every kill command is now able to use swords.
 -Godmode is always enabled so you can't get killed.

 NOTES:

-Unequip any melee tool before using kill commands. (except InstKill Mob thats just setting a mob hp to 0 when mob is hit) Farm Mobs auto instkills mobs.
+Unequip any melee/sword tools before using kill commands. (except InstKill Mob thats just setting a mob hp to 0 when mob is hit)
+Farm Mobs auto instkills mobs.
 Any Seabeast spawned will be labled upon opening the script.